Blosc/c-blosc2/README_CHUNK_FORMAT.rst

     (``bitfield``) Flags for different meanings.

     :bit 0:
-        The cdata stream is a run-length of a repeated bytes.
+        Repeated byte (stream is a run-length of bytes).
+The `cdata` section is one single byte, representing the repeated value in the stream.
+Note that repeated zeros cannot happen here (already handled by the `csize == 0` case above).

     :bits 1 and 2:
         Reserved for two-codecs in a row.
 TODO: complete description